cloudfoundry/summit-training-classes/basics/site/README.md

 Novice command-line users may need some help navigating the filesystem, and an explanation of what the files present _mean_.

 _Resolution:_ Draw common filesystem navigation commands on the whiteboard; discuss file differences in the recap.

+## 5. Availability

+### Common Issues

+This lab tends to go smoothly - the only likely problems are to do with pushing apps from the wrong directory.